 Licensing can also cause trouble when businesses are trying to rapidly ramp up usage.
 Getting a little creative with how applications are used can save some of the licensing complexity and costs of expanding an organization's pools of licenses.

-According to Irwin Lazar, the remote work experience is enhanced by video conferencing because it increases engagement among participants.
+According to Metrigy president and principal analyst Irwin Lazar, the remote work experience is enhanced by video conferencing because it increases engagement among participants.

-But employees must be properly trained ahead of a pandemic in how to use UC tools securely, which should include best practices for connecting to the network and cloud applications from their home networks.
-Otherwise they could unknowingly put corporate data at risk.
-Likewise, IT should make sure business-critical applications are up to date and accessible from remote environments without suffering performance hits or introducing vulnerabilities.
+But employees must be properly trained on how to use UC tools securely before a disaster happens.
+Training should include best practices for connecting to the network and cloud applications from their home networks.
+Otherwise, workers could unknowingly put corporate data at risk.
+Likewise, IT should make sure business-critical applications are up to date and accessible from remote environments so that they don't experience performance hits or introduce vulnerabilities.

 Learn more about IT support during a pandemic.